Archivals to tape#

 Note

 In the past, we proposed that checking whether a checksum exists in StrongLink was sufficient to determine whether a file had been completely archived or not.
-This is not the case under rare conditions.
+This is not a recommended procedure anymore because it might fail.

 There are three ways to check whether a file has been archived completely (and correctly):